laaksomavrick/devblog/content/blog/supporting-staging-and-production-environments-with-terraform/index.md

 ```

 The `environments` folder contains deployed environments with each subfolder having its own terraform state.
-The state files are all stored in the same S3 bucket with a distinct file name, e.g.:
+The state files are all stored in the same S3 bucket with distinct file names, e.g.:

 ```terraform
 # terraform/environments/infrastructure/main.tf